jesse-r-s-hines/wdio-obsidian-service/packages/wdio-obsidian-service/README.md

     before(async function() {
         // You can create test vaults and open them with reloadObsidian
         // Alternatively if all your tests use the same vault, you can
-        // set the default vault in the wdio.conf.ts. await browser.reloadObsidian({vault: "./test/vaults/simple"});
+        // set the default vault in the wdio.conf.mts. await browser.reloadObsidian({vault: "./test/vaults/simple"});
     })
     it('test command open-sample-modal-simple', async () => {